yanske/yanske1.github.io/_posts/2017-08-19-How-I-gained-14-pounds-in-4-months.md

 	<figcaption class="figure-caption">A typical friday...
 After the BBQ :)</figcaption>
 </figure>

-At Waterloo, it always amazes me how fast a term can breeze by you, and this summer was no different.
+At Waterloo, it always amazes me how fast a term can breeze by, and this summer was no different.
 Despite all the wetness this summer brought, I had a great time at my first internship at Aterica Digital Health, where I mostly worked on our Android application.
 (Shipping Soon<small><sup>TM</sup></small>)

 For such a small company (software team of 4 people), we definitely had a lot going on.
 I learned not only about various technologies and the software development process, but also "life lessons".
 Here's a few.